disease-maps/disease-maps.github.io/pages/projects/isdguide.md

 permalink: /isdguide/
 ---

-# A quick user guide to navigate and explore the ISD map
+# User guide to navigate and explore the ISD map

 ## Accessing the maps